603 CMR 35.00

-Data-informed Decision-making indicator: Uses multiple sources of evidence related to student learning, including state, district, and school assessment results and growth data, to inform school and district goals and improve organizational performance, educator effectiveness, and student learning.
+(e) Data-informed Decision-making Indicator: Uses multiple sources of evidence related to student learning, including state, district, and school assessment results and growth data, to inform school and district goals and improve organizational performance, educator effectiveness, and student learning.

-Student Learning indicator: Demonstrates expected impact on student learning based on multiple measures of student learning, growth, and achievement, including student progress on common assessments and statewide student growth measures where available.
+(f) Student Learning Indicator: Demonstrates expected impact on student learning based on multiple measures of student learning, growth, and achievement, including student progress on common assessments and statewide student growth measures where available.

-Environment indicator: Develops and executes effective plans, procedures, routines and operational systems to address a full range of safety, health, emotional, and social needs of students.
+(a) Environment Indicator: Develops and executes effective plans, procedures, routines and operational systems to address a full range of safety, health, emotional, and social needs of students.

-Human Resources Management and Development indicator: Implements a cohesive approach to recruitment, hiring, induction, development, and career growth that promotes high quality and effective practice.
+(b) Human Resources Management and Development Indicator: Implements a cohesive approach to recruitment, hiring, induction, development, and career growth that promotes high quality and effective practice.

-Scheduling and Management Information Systems indicator: Uses systems to ensure optimal use of time for teaching, learning and collaboration.
+(c) Scheduling and Management Information Systems Indicator: Uses systems to ensure optimal use of time for teaching, learning and collaboration.

-Laws, Ethics and Policies indicator: Understands and complies with state and federal laws and mandates, school committee policies, collective bargaining agreements, and ethical guidelines.
+(d) Laws, Ethics and Policies Indicator: Understands and complies with state and federal laws and mandates, school committee policies, collective bargaining agreements, and ethical guidelines.

-Fiscal Systems indicator: Develops a budget that supports the district's vision, mission and goals; allocates and manages expenditures consistent with district/school level goals and available resources.
+(e) Fiscal Systems Indicator: Develops a budget that supports the district's vision, mission and goals; allocates and manages expenditures consistent with district/school level goals and available resources.

-Engagement indicator: Actively ensures that all families are welcome members of the classroom and school community and can contribute to the classroom, school, and community's effectiveness.
+(a) Engagement Indicator: Actively ensures that all families are welcome members of the classroom and school community and can contribute to the classroom, school, and community's effectiveness.

-Sharing Responsibility indicator: Continuously collaborates with families to support student learning and development both at home and at school.
+(b) Sharing Responsibility Indicator: Continuously collaborates with families to support student learning and development both at home and at school.

-Communication indicator: Engages in regular, two-way, culturally proficient communication with families about student learning and performance.
+(c) Communication Indicator: Engages in regular, two-way, culturally proficient communication with families about student learning and performance.

-Family Concerns indicator: Addresses family concerns in an equitable, effective, and efficient manner.
+(d) Family Concerns Indicator: Addresses family concerns in an equitable, effective, and efficient manner.

-Commitment to High Standards indicator: Fosters a shared commitment to high standards of teaching and learning with high expectations for achievement for all, including:
+(a) Commitment to High Standards Indicator: Fosters a shared commitment to high standards of teaching and learning with high expectations for achievement for all, including: